 Once upon a time, a princess knocked on a castle door to get out of a storm.
 She was taken to a room with at least 20 mattresses piled high.
 She thought it was super weird, but was dead tired so she (literally) climbed into bed and had the best night’s sleep she’d ever had because the King and Queen checked RIZKNOWS before they bought their mattresses.

-Both the Saatva luxury mattress and the Leesa Sapira are hybrid mattresses but their constructions are actually quite different.
+Both of these beds are hybrid mattresses but their constructions are actually quite different.
 For a more detailed discussion of the construction of each mattress, check out our individual reviews:

-The Sapira is a hybrid mattress, which means it includes both foam and coils.
+The Leesa Hybrid (as the name implies) includes both foam and coils.
 It has five layers, starting with 1″ of stabilizing foam and followed by a 6″ pocketed coil system.
 On top of the coils is another layer of 1″ stabilizing, support foam.
 Then you have 1.5″ of memory foam.
-And finally, the top layer is 1.5″ of aerated Avena foam.
+And finally, the top layer is 1.5″ of aerated premium foam.

 Saatva also makes a hybrid mattress, although theirs incorporates multiple layers of coils.
 It starts with a steel coil base system, followed by a layer of foam encased individually wrapped comfort coils, then a layer of memory, all encased by a dense perimeter foam for edge support, and topped by a Euro pillow top and organic cotton cover.